The E. Lingle Craig ILS Fellowship is a paid, one-semester internship with the IU Bloomington Libraries' Scholars' Commons Department.

 - Workshop development: develop and teach a new and innovative workshop for the Scholars’ Commons based on a literature review and current trends

-- Presentation of a report on the project to librarians and staff at the end of the semester
+- Presentation of a report on the project to librarians and staff at the end of the semester; report will be archived in IU ScholarWorks.

 - Written reflection on fellowship and project experience